 “Oh, you’re sure to do that,” said the Cat, “if you only walk long enough.”

 The exchange between Alice and the Cheshire Cat in Chapter 6 of Lewis Carroll’s famous book Alice’s Adventures in Wonderland is said to be the inspiration for Harrison’s song.
-Maybe you’ve seen this same excerpt on the About page to illustrate the frustrating nature of change for humans.
-If you’ve started down the road of change or improvement, you’ve likely stopped yourself along the way because of fear, anxiety, or fatigue.
+Maybe you’ve seen a similar reference on my About page.
+If you’ve started down the road of change or improvement, you also may have stopped yourself along the way.
+Fear, fatigue, or distraction can get in the way of progress.

 Any road won’t take me there?

-If you decided to take on change without anchoring it to something truly meaningful for you, you likely stopped before you made it to your goal.
+If you decide to take on change without anchoring it to something meaningful, you’ll likely run low on energy.
 Sure, it’s great to have a desire to improve, but if that desire is linked only to itself, it may not sustain you through the duration of the change.
 What if it were linked to something vital, like your purpose for being on earth?
 How would it change for you?

 Maybe you’re still searching for your purpose.
-A lot of us are, and a lot of us have already discovered why we’re here.
+Some people are, and some people have already discovered why they’re here.
 If you’re still searching, maybe now is the time to commit to finding that purpose.
 Try this 10-lesson course on finding and connecting to your life’s purpose on Lifevise at https://lifevise.com/finding-your-life-purpose/.
 Maybe it will help you choose the road that will take you to your destination.

 George Harrison knew that walking without a destination will lead you to no place in particular.
 And he reminded us over and over in the chorus of “Any Road” of that very thing…